 - Name & Contact Details

 - Core Skills and Strengths (in bullet format)

 - Interests (optional but make sure you give some interesting detail here and not just one word descriptors e.g. cricket)

 - References – if you are only going to say, ‘Available on Request’ then leave this section out.
 If you are going to include references then list the name of the person, company where you worked with them, their position and email or phone number).
 It is a good idea to have at least 2 people listed and they must be people you reported to.

-4. Use Language for Alignment
+4. Use The Right Language

 This is a the area that most people get tripped up on as they use the wrong language in their CV.
 By language, I mean the language of that particular industry.
 If you are applying for a role that is a step up from your current role, then you need to be using the language of that role and not the role you are currently in.
 The same goes for a transition into a new industry.
 You need to be using the language that would be typically used in that new industry.
 For example, if you worked in banking and finance and you recently re-skilled into a completely new area such as software development, then you need to be talking the language of a software developer and not of someone in banking.

 Remember the recruiter is looking to match phrases and terminology relevant to the industry/role they are looking to fill and so their brains are trying to tick the boxes in those 10-15 seconds to see if you have what they are looking for.
 This is why you need to be using the right industry language in the personal summary and skills section.

 If you want your CV to stand out from the rest of the applicants then you need to pay special attention to the format, style and layout of the CV.
 If your CV is a just a mass of black text on a page with little white space, then it becomes very hard to read, let alone scan, so try to set your CV up so that is can easily be scanned from the left of the page to the right and then down.
 See how your eye tracks along when proofreading it.
 It should be easy to read and not too much of a strain on the eye.